C-Ronny/cliq2/README.md

 -   **Video Calling:**
     -   Create and join video call rooms powered by Agora.
     -   Invite friends to video calls.
-    -   (Functionality for locking rooms and managing participants exists in code).
 -   **Friend System:**
     -   Search for other users.
     -   Send, accept, or decline friend requests.